JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 development overlooks the South Bank University campus at the Elephant & Castle and comprises 336 new homes in 5 buildings, ranging up to 27 storeys in height, the tallest of which will be known as __'The Conquest Apartments'__.

-The scheme should have provided 70 social rented homes and 47 shared ownership, in accordance with Southwark's affordable housing policy.
+The scheme should have provided about 70 social rented homes and 47 shared ownership, in accordance with Southwark's affordable housing policy.
 However, in time-honoured fashion the developer, Barratt Homes, submitted a viability assessment, claiming that only 30% affordable housing was  viable, consisting of 35 shared-ownership homes,8 social rented and 48 affordable rent, at 65% market rent.

 The [officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!5wmNTTJlhAE1P%2fSH390aXg%3d%3d!%7d%7d%7d)
 explains that the viability assessment had been appraised by the